 This Child Safeguarding Statement will be reviewed within 24 months of the date below:

-Change that to For any queries about this Child Safeguarding Statement, please contact the Club Children’s Officer: Steven McCarthy M: 085 7275711SafeguardingStatement2023
+For any queries about this Child Safeguarding Statement, please contact the Club Children’s Officer: Steven McCarthy M: 085 7275711SafeguardingStatement2023